 “Whoever plays the music, you can bet it will be outstanding!
 We who had the opportunity to play with Frank know the depth of his dedication, and genius.” – Ray White

-“My position is simple: Ahmet asked me if I wanted to play some FZ music, and of course I said yes – especially with Vinnie on drums.
+“My position is simple: Ahmet asked me if I wanted to play some FZ music, and of course I said yes.
 If Dweezil ever asks me to play some FZ music with him, I would say yes to that too.” – Arthur Barrow

 “It's a cool idea and it attracts me like it would attract any smart person who was invited to go travel the world, play Zappa music, and have semi-anonymous sex with groupies, at the same time getting paid.” – Scott Thunes